j0hnys/trident/README.md

 ```

-So in this example the `Test_workflowController` calls `Test_workflow` from workflow which calls `Test_workflow` from logic.
+So in this example the `TestEntityController` calls `TestEntity` from workflow which calls `TestEntity` from logic.
 Authentication, authorization and validation are being done in the controller before we reach the workflow, the workflow interacts with the database (our only external source in this example) and the business only does logic.
 By this paradigm all concerns are seperated and isolated using native laravel functionallity (IoC DI, Exceptions, Policies, Validations, authentication) and we have a good structure for pure unit, integration, functional tests.

 Luckily all this structure is generated by this package's artisan commands with basic restful crud functionallity and authentication, authorization.